LordDemonos/FormerGlory/_posts/2025-02-11-target-request-and-group-signup-proposal.md

 ## Proposal - Target Requests

 1. We remove or "archive" all content in #epic-mob-fight-request.
-2. Post an description of the new process:
+2. Post a description of the new process:

 	a.
 Use the Target Request Form to sumbit your request and availability.